EndPointCorp/end-point-blog/2020/12/05/3d-audio-fundamentals.html.md

 ### Doppler Effect

-The doppler effect is caused by the compression and expansion of sound waves produced by sound sources moving towards or away from the listener.
+The Doppler effect is caused by the compression and expansion of sound waves produced by sound sources moving towards or away from the listener.
 An example is the sound of a race car speed past, changing from higher pitch while approaching to lower pitch while receding.
 Changing the pitch of a sound’s playback depending on the source’s relative velocity simulates the physics of sound waves traveling through the air at the speed of sound.
 This effect is most desirable when rendering fast-moving objects.

 ### HRTF